 NMIC is a party to four excess-of-loss reinsurance agreements with broad panels of third-party reinsurers - the 2022-1 XOL Transaction, effective April 1, 2022, the 2022-2 XOL Transaction, effective July 1, 2022, the 2022-3 XOL Transaction, effective October 1, 2022, and the 2023-1 XOL Transaction, effective January 1, 2023 - which we refer to collectively as the XOL Transactions.
 Each XOL Transaction provides NMIC with aggregate excess-of-loss reinsurance coverage on a defined portfolio of mortgage insurance policies.
 Under each agreement, NMIC retains a first layer of aggregate loss exposure on covered policies and the reinsurers then provide second layer loss protection up to a defined reinsurance coverage amount.
-The reinsurance coverage amount of each XOL Transaction is set to approximate the PMIERs minimum required assets of its reference pool and decreases from the inception of each respective agreement over a ten-year period in the event the PMIERs minimum required assets of the pool declines.
+The reinsurance coverage amount of each XOL Transaction is set to approximate the PMIERs minimum required assets of its reference pool and decreases from the inception of each respective agreement (except 2023-1 XOL, which decreases from the end of the covered production period) over a ten-year period in the event the PMIERs minimum required assets of the pool declines.
 NMIC retains losses in excess of the outstanding reinsurance coverage amount.